Poland

 Changes in value-added tax (VAT)

-The main areas of changes in the Polish VAT system for 2025 and subsequent years will be related to digitalisation of reporting obligations (i.e. preparation of mandatory e-invoicing system).
-Other changes will concern VAT exemption for small enterprises or rules for determining the place of supply of virtual services.
+The main areas of changes in the Polish VAT system for 2025 and subsequent years will be related to digitalisation of reporting obligations (i.e. mandatory e-invoicing system).
+The reform aims to standardize invoice data, enhance transaction transparency and support real-time analytics conducted by the tax administration.

 National e-Invoicing System

-Mandatory e-invoicing will apply (in principle) to all transactions that have been so far documented with invoices (including domestic supplies of goods and services made between entrepreneurs [B2B] and public authorities [B2G]).
+Mandatory e-invoicing applies (in principle) to all transactions that have been so far documented with invoices (including domestic supplies of goods and services made between entrepreneurs [B2B] and public authorities [B2G]).

-The B2C transactions will be documented on a voluntary basis.
+The B2C transactions can be documented on a voluntary basis.

-At the same time, it is planned to completely exclude the obligation to issue structured invoices in relation to the transactions, such as highway tickets, transportation of passengers and certain services exempt from VAT (i.e. insurance and financial services).
-However, the provisions that regulate this issue are still in the process of consultation.
+At the same time, the obligation to issue structured invoices is completely excluded in relation to transactions indicated in the regulation, such as highway tickets, transportation of passengers, orand certain services exempt from VAT (i.e. insurance and financial services).

-On the other hand, the National e-Invoice System will remain optional for other foreign taxpayers who do not have a seat or a fixed establishment for VAT purposes in the territory of Poland.
+On the other hand, the National e-Invoice System is optional for other foreign taxpayers who do not have a seat or a fixed establishment for VAT purposes in the territory of Poland.

 The structured invoices and National e-Invoice System are discussed in more detail in the Other taxes section.

-• Digital Reporting Requirements (DRR) and mandatory e-invoicing for B2B transactions within the EU - the implementation date is generally July 1, 2030, with the EU e-invoicing standard applying to both intra-community and domestic transactions from 2035.
+- Digital Reporting Requirements (DRR) and mandatory e-invoicing for B2B transactions within the European Union: The implementation date is generally 1 July 2030, with the EU e-invoicing standard applying to both intra-community and domestic transactions from 2035.

 Central Electronic System of Payment information

-Under the new reporting requirements, domestic banks, foreign bank branches, credit institutions, payment institutions, and credit unions must maintain, store, and report on cross-border payments to the Head of National Revenue Administration, when the payment service provider makes more than 25 such payments to the same payee per quarter.
+Under this reporting requirements, domestic banks, foreign bank branches, credit institutions, payment institutions, and credit unions must maintain, store, and report on cross-border payments to the Head of National Revenue Administration, when the payment service provider makes more than 25 such payments to the same payee per quarter.

 Payment service providers must keep electronic records of cross-border payments for a period of three calendar years from the tax year the payment was made.